Fryie/CodeRascal/source/posts/2016-03-08-writing-a-microservice-in-ruby.html.md

 tags: ruby, sneakers, rabbitmq, SOA
 ---

-Everybody is talking about microservices, but I haven't seen a lot of good, comprehensive descriptions about how to actually *write* a microservice in Ruby.
+Everybody is talking about microservices, but I haven't seen a lot of good, comprehensive descriptions of how to actually *write* a microservice in Ruby.
 This may be because a significant number of Ruby developers are still most comfortable with Rails (which is not a bad thing in and of itself, but it's not all Ruby is capable of).

 So I want to offer my account.